Paying for a Disabled Dependent’s Funeral: 3 Supportive Resources

 - The obituary

 Since government benefits only provide a $255 death benefit to a spouse or a child, it is not uncommon for friends and family of the deceased to use credit cards, borrow money from lenders, or even turn to online fundraising platforms to make up the difference between what they have and what they need to pay for final expenses.
+Learn more about how final expense insurance can help.

 So, what can you do to avoid going into debt to pay for a loved one’s funeral?
 According to experts, the best thing you and your loved one can do is plan ahead.
 Making arrangements before the day comes isn’t easy.
 Acknowledging a loved one’s death while he or she is still living is hard on the heart.
 Ultimately, planning helps ease the stress.
 By pre-selecting services and figuring out how to pay for them in advance, you are able to enjoy your final moments with your loved one and grieve without worry once he or she is gone.
 Knowing you will be able to provide the end-of-life services your loved one wanted can also help bring you peace of mind both before and after the loss of your loved one.
+Learn more about what to do when a loved one dies.

 From service selection to payment plans, the planning process can seem a bit overwhelming.
 This is especially true if you’ve never been through it before.
 The good news is that there are resources you can use to help walk you through the process.